- Home

 Chemoradiation for anal cancer

-This treatment combines a course of radiation therapy with some chemotherapy sessions.
-The chemotherapy makes the cancer cells more sensitive to the radiation therapy.
+This is the most common treatment for anal cancer.
+It combines a course of radiation therapy with some chemotherapy sessions.
+It can be very effective and allow you to avoid surgery to remove your anal canal.
+Chemotherapy makes the cancer cells more sensitive to the radiation therapy.

 Learn more about: